witM/BlazorArticle/BlazorArticle.Components/README.md

 # BlazorArticle

-The **BlazorArticle.Components** package is experimental package for .net for supporting rendering parsed article from database (html article currently).
-Within an article you can render interactive blazor components.
-This is all SEO friendly by rendering article with components on server side.
-The articles may have different styles also rendered from database.
-It contains blazor components and javascript functions to support article rendering.

-The library will be good for bloggers and other educational content.
+The Library in .NET with Blazor components to support rendering article from database (or other sources like files for example) with interactive server side components within the article.
+In summary, it is a library that supports the creation and rendering of pages with articles, such as blogs, educational or documentation materials.

+The library is designed to work with both Blazor Web App and Blazor WebAssembly Standalone applications.

 ## Installation and documentation

-The first version of library is under development...when it will be ready it will be published just as the "BlazorArticle" package.

-The documentation will be build at GitHub repository when it becomes available within a month or two.
+The documentation is hosted on GitHub pages [here](https://witm.github.io/BlazorArticle/).